 Please feel free to contact Kasey at BDMacademy.com.au.
 Hopefully, she will be at the U.S. to teach a session or two at the PM Grow Summit.

-Get tips on how to handle the complete sales process for an incoming owner lead with the, Art of the Sale: A Process for Property Managers.
+Get tips on how to handle the complete sales process for an incoming owner lead with our free eBook The Art of Winning the Sale!

 Recommended Follow-Up Reading: